CricketBr/Crickets-Shorthand-Site/orth-cnsl-words-passages.md

 Creative Commons ... same as Jeremy's site

-xxx See Consol Ref for sources, ackms
+xxx See Consolidated Ref for sources, ackms

 ----